akumuli/Documentation/Query-language.md

 +cpu host=Buz
 ```

 By default results returned in RESP format.
-This can be altered using "output" field.
+This can be altered using "output" field (this field can be used with other types of queries).

 ```json
 {